 Analyse, optimise, dominate markets with Marketing Analytics Training – register today!

 Data Driven Testing is an approach to validate the application under test using multiple sets of data.
-This can be applied where ever DDT fits in (such as Compliance Validation, Edge case scenarios) across several industries.
+This approach can be applied wherever DDT is suitable, such as Compliance Validation or Edge case scenarios, across various industries.
+Similarly, the concept of Data-Driven Marketing is utilised to make informed decisions by analysing customer data, highlighting the importance of data in driving strategies.
 Here are two examples:

 Example 1: Loan Application System